- 4 Bedrooms

 - Condo

-Marriot's OceanWatch - Myrle Beach, SC is a calming condo overlooking the beautiful resort and only a short walk to the beach.
-During your stay, you will savor this well-appointed condo that has been designed and decorated to provide you and your family with an abundance of luxury amenities and leaves you well-equipped to vacation with all the usual items you would expect to find at home.
-This cavernous 2-bedroom condo can comfortably accommodate a family or group of up to 8 people.
+Marriot's OceanWatch - Myrle Beach, SC is a calming condo overlooking the pretty resort and only a short walk to the beach.
+During your stay, you will appreciate this well-appointed condo that has been designed and decorated to provide you and your family with an abundance of luxury amenities and leaves you well-equipped to vacation with all the usual items you would expect to find at home.
+This roomy 2-bedroom condo can comfortably accommodate a family or group of up to 8 people.

 Condo Features -